riad-azz/instagram-video-downloader/README.md

 ## Authenticated Instagram API

+> **Warning**
+> Using this has a high chance of causing your account to be banned.
+I do not recommend using your main account and i advise using multiple accounts and switching between them for this.

 Incorporating this feature may be considered advanced and is not recommended if you don't know what you are doing.
 I will not go into details on how to obtain the **Session Cookie**, but to put it simply you have to login to your Instagram account and open the developer tools of your browser and go to the networking tab and you should be able to find your **Session Cookie** in the request headers.

-**I do not** recommend using this if you host your application on a serverless platform because your Instagram session is likely to expire due to the account being accessed from different regions.
+**NOTE:** I do not recommend using this if you host your application on a serverless platform because your Instagram session is likely to expire due to the account being accessed from different regions.

 To enable this simply follow these steps: